remusao/remusao.github.io/posts/ihaskell-ubuntu-14-04-install.md

 title: Install IHaskell on Ubuntu 14.04 with Stack
 date: 2016-01-07
 logo: haskell
+lang: en
 ---

 In this post, we're going through the installation of IHaskell on GNU/Linux (Ubuntu 14.04 in my case, though it should be pretty similar on other ditributions) step-by-step.
 We'll see how the use of *Stack* will simplify the whole process, and how to get all the dependencies right!

 ## Install Stack